Give The Domain And Range Of T

 • Domain: There are no restrictions on the exponent, so the domain is all real numbers.
 Domain: (-∞, ∞)

 • Range: The exponential term 2^(x - 1) is always positive.
 The smallest value it can approach is 0, but it never actually reaches 0.
-Therefore, f(x) is always greater than 3.
+Which means, f(x) is always greater than 3.
 Range: (3, ∞)

 Example 7: Trigonometric Function